Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Depth of a representation

 Now, we can repeat the proof of the first half of this lemma word-by-word to show that the above expression is a scalar multiple of the term:

-We bring the $e_{s+1}$ term to the right where it commutes past everything (since $s\geq 1$) till it gets to $f_{s+1}$.
+We bring the $e_{t+1}$ term to the right of $\ell$ where it commutes past everything (since $t\geq 1$) till it gets to $f_{t+1}$.
 Then, this expression is a linear combination of two terms.
-In the first term, the $e_{s+1}$ commutes past $f_{s+1}$ and moves to the rightmost end, where it acts on $y$ by zero.
-In the other term, the $e_{s+1} f_{s+1}$ gets replaced by $\frac{k_{s+1}-k_{s+1}^{-1}}{v-v^{-1}}$.
-Then, we have that $\ell f_1 f_2\cdots f_s$ commute past this term and all the following $f_j$'s on the right to act on $y$, which gives zero as $y$ has depth $r$.
+In the first term, the $e_{t+1}$ commutes past $f_{t+1}$ and moves to the rightmost end, where it acts on $x$ by zero.
+In the other term, the $e_{t+1} f_{t+1}$ gets replaced by an expression involving $k_{t+1}^{\pm1}$.
+Then, we have that $\ell f_1 f_2\cdots f_t$ commutes past this term and all the following $f_j$'s on its right to act on $x$, which equals zero as $x$ has depth $r>t$.
 Thus, we get that the above expression evaluates to zero.

-Finally, we deal with the case $s=0$.
+Finally, we deal with the case $t=0$.
 In this case, we need to show that

 is zero.
+(Here, we have used Lemma~\ref{lem:reduce} for the second equality.)
 To show this, we use a similar strategy as the rest of the proof where we move each $e_j$ to the right, where it can either commute past $f_j$ or erase it up to a scalar multiple.
 If it moves past, $e_j$ can be moved to the rightmost end, where it acts on $y$ by zero.
-If for all $j$, we have that $e_j$ erases the $f_j$, we are eventually left with a scalar multiple of $\ell\cdot y=0$.
+If for all $j$, we have that $e_j$ erases the $f_j$, we are eventually left with a scalar multiple of $\ell\cdot x=0$.
 This completes the proof. \end{proof}